kumarvna/tf-azure-sqldb-fog/README.md

 }
 ```

-ow we need to add a SQL Server firewall rule to allow Azure services to connect to this database.
+Now we need to add a SQL Server firewall rule to allow Azure services to connect to this database.
 This is not done by default when using Terraform.
 Add following declaration to enable the rule.

 ```
 resource "azurerm_sql_firewall_rule" "iibdb_fw01" {